-The Group and the Company are currently assessing the impact of the new standard on its financial statements.
-After change of accounting policy for investments into subsidiaries, the Group and the Company have only financial assets attributed to the category of financial assets 'Loans and receivables' and have only financial liabilities attributed to the category 'Other financial liabilities'.
-Therefore, there will be no impact on the Group's and the Company's accounting for financial liabilities, as the new requirements only affect the accounting for financial liabilities that are designated at fair value through profit or loss.
-Regarding accounting for financial assets, the standard could change classification of loans granted to subsidiaries from measured at amortised cost to measured at fair value through profit or loss.
+The Group and the Company have only financial assets attributed to the category of financial assets 'Loans and receivables' and have only financial liabilities attributed to the category 'Other financial liabilities'.
+Therefore, there will be no impact on the Group's and the Company's accounting for financial liabilities.
+The business model for the Group's and the Company's financial assets is held to collect contractual cash flows and they are SPPI.
+Therefore, the financial assets would be measured at amortised cost as before.
 The changes in hedge accounting would not have impact on the Group's and the Company's financial statements as the Group and the Company has not hedge accounting.
-While the Group and the Company have not yet undertaken a detailed assessment of how its impairment provisions would be affected by the new ECL model, it may result in an earlier recognition of credit losses.
+The new impairment model requires the recognition of impairment provisions based on ECL rather than only incurred credit losses as is the case under IAS 39.
+It applies to financial assets classified at amortised cost, lease receivables.
+Based on the assessments undertaken to date, it may result in an earlier recognition of credit losses in future, but at the date of initial application the Group and the Company assessed that there will be no significant impact on allowance of trade receivables, loans granted to subsidiaries, cash and cash equivalents.
+Therefore, there will be no material impact on the Group's/Company's financial position or performance due to application of IFRS 9.
 The new standard also introduces expanded disclosure requirements and changes in presentation.
-These are expected to change the nature and extent of the Group's and the Company's disclosures about its financial instruments particularly in the year of the adoption of the new standard.
-The Group and the Company do not intend to adopt IFRS 9 before its mandatory date.
+These are expected to change the nature and extent of the Group's and the Company's disclosures about its financial instruments particularly in the year of the adoption of the new standard - 2018.
+The Group/the Company will apply the new rules retrospectively from 1 January 2018, with the practical expedients permitted under the standard.
+Comparatives for 2017 will not be restated.